10 Best Banks for Small Business in California 2023

 This is important because California is so large.
 Just because there is a branch in the same economic region as your business doesn’t mean it is conveniently located near your company.

 While some of the banks listed here are fee-free, others charge waivable fees.
-Some banks don’t allow you to waive monthly fees as well.
+Some banks don’t allow you to waive monthly fees.
 Those fees are easy to account for, but other fees might require a little estimation and calculation.

 For example, every bank in this guide allows you a certain amount of monthly free transactions and cash deposits.
 If your monthly transactions exceed those limits, you may end up paying fees.
 Or you might need to upgrade to a higher account with higher thresholds before fees are charged.